Eric R. LeBlanc, Partner

 Eric lives on the North Shore with his wife and daughter, and remains a proud graduate of St. John’s Preparatory School.

 * Defeated summary judgment in a federal disparate treatment/disparate impact age discrimination matter.
+This decision set the stage for a significant monetary settlement during the trial of this matter.

 * Successfully represented a local construction company at a jury trial, obtaining a successful breach of contract verdict and a full damages award on behalf of his client.